DigiNode-Tools/diginode-tools/README.md

 | Raspberry Pi 4 8Gb    | Ubuntu Server 22.04 LTS 64-bit                     | Booting from an SSD, rather than microSD, is highly recommended.
 Note: Currently there are issues with the menus freezing for some unknown reason |
 | Raspberry Pi 4 4Gb    | Ubuntu Server 22.04 LTS 64-bit                     | Requires swap file.
 Runs slowly.                                                                            |

+## Support

+If you experience any problems using DigiNode Tools, or have any other questions, please a post message in the [Telegram group](https://t.me/+ked2VGZsLPAyN2Jk).

 ## Release Notes